 Maintain a Safe Space

 Next comes strategies.
 Maintaining safety is a top priority.
-You may need to contain them lovingly or put them in a place to be calm, reminding them that they are not being punished or in trouble but that your job is to keep them safe.
-Maintain the boundary that you will also not allow them to hurt anybody else if they try to hit, kick, or throw something.
+You may need to contain them lovingly or put them in a place to be calm, reminding them that they are not being punished or in trouble but that it is your job to keep them safe.
+Maintain the boundary that you will not allow them to hurt anybody else if they try to hit, kick, or throw something.

 Acknowledge and Validate

 Once you are past the point of no return, try to offer up some idea of what you notice is happening.
 One of the most important things we can do is acknowledge and validate our child’s feelings.
 We want to reassure our children that all feelings, especially big or dark ones, are allowed, and some behaviors need to be limited.
-Help your child who may not have the words or be able to name or articulate their feelings to expand their emotional language.
+Help your child who may not have the words to name or articulate their feelings to expand their emotional language.
 Our children rely on us to use our communication skills that they don’t yet have to explain their feelings appropriately.

 It is so powerful for a child to hear their caregiver say, “I believe you.
-I see that you are feeling really ___ right now.
+I see that you are feeling ___ right now.
 It is okay to feel ___.
 I am feeling ___ right now too.”
 Let them know that you also experience these feelings.
 This language can make such a tremendous impact.

 Go through the experience with them.
 Sit down.
 Remain calm.
 Soften your heart.
 Be present.
 Observe.
 Remain confident.
 Give them space if they are angry or move toward them for an embrace if they are sad.
 Be clear and hold your gentle limits.
 Show them that they are not too much for you.
 Let them see you in control, the calm next to their chaos.
 Tell them that you are right there with them and that they are safe with you.
-Again, they need to feel heard, seen, validated, and understood.
+Again, they need to feel heard, seen, validated and understood.

 Build New Coping Skills